Call for information or an appointment.

 As the years passed, the number of patients in need of comprehensive, culturally sensitive health care services continued to increase.
 By 1987, our West Town location was serving more than 2,000 patients a month.

-Today, Erie is a regional health care resource serving more than 62,000 medical and 9,500 dental patients a year at 13 health centers spanning the west side of Chicago to Waukegan.
-These sites include four large primary care centers that offer integrated medical and dental health services, three additional large primary care centers, the region’s only stand-alone teen and young adult health center, and five school-based health centers.
+Today, Erie is a regional health care resource serving nearly 70,000 patients a year at 13 health centers spanning the west side of Chicago to Waukegan.
+These sites include four large primary care centers that offer integrated medical and dental health services, three additional large primary care centers, the region’s oldest and largest comprehensive teen and young adult health center, and five school-based health centers.